Set 29 · Study 1 / 5

 Origin: late Middle English: from Anglo-Norman French delivree, feminine past participle of delivrer (see deliver)

-an event in which people try to win prizes by being better than other people
+an event in which people try to win by doing better than others

 Origin: early 17th century: from late Latin competitio(n-) ‘rivalry’, from competere ‘strive for’ (see compete)